 Update: November 24, 2022

-Kintor’s just announced positive top-line results for its Phase I clinical trial of GT20029 for the treatment of androgenetic alopecia (AGA) and acne.
-GT20029 is the world’s first t1opical Proteolysis Targeting Chimera (PROTAC) compound that has completed Phase I clinical trials.
-It works by degrading the androgen receptor (AR).
+Kintor’s just announced positive top-line results for its Phase I clinical trial of GT20029 for the treatment of androgenetic alopecia and acne.
+GT20029 is the world’s first topical Proteolysis Targeting Chimera (PROTAC) compound that has completed Phase I clinical trials.
+It works by degrading the androgen receptor.
 The topical administration of GT20029 was safe and well-tolerated, with limited systemic exposure.
 Note that this study was in China.

 Update: August 29, 2022